Sqlninja user manual

 1.2 Background

-We all know how a SQL Server "vanilla takeover" pattern goes like: you find a SQL Injection vulnerability, you verify that xp_cmdshell has not been disabled, then you make the server download netcat (via ftp or tftp) and finally obtain your direct or reverse shell.
-Cool, but reality is different: maybe the firewall filters all inbound/outbound connections, or a reverse shell is only allowed on some obscure service, or xp_cmdshell isn't there, or your queries are executed with low privileges.
+Sometimes, when you find a SQL Injection vulnerability in a web application which uses SQL Server, it is all 2001 again: you find that your queries are run as 'sa', you verify that xp_cmdshell has not been disabled, then you make the server download netcat (via ftp or tftp) and finally obtain your direct or reverse shell.
+Most of the time, however, things are different: maybe the firewall filters all inbound/outbound connections, or a reverse shell is only allowed on some obscure service, or xp_cmdshell isn't there, or your queries are executed with low privileges.
 Or maybe all these things together ;).
 Sqlninja offers some help in getting the deserved remote shell even in these cases.
+And if that fails, it can still help you to squeeze some data out of the remote DBMS.

 I am assuming that you have a good grasp of SQL Injection techniques and of Microsoft SQL Server internals.
-If you have troubles understanding what follows, I recommend you to read the papers listed in the Links section.
+If you have trouble understanding what follows, I recommend you that you read this, this and this.
+I am also assuming you understand what protocol tunneling is, in particular over ICMP and DNS.
+If you don't, a good introduction to the concept for DNS is here.

 1.3 How to use it